AcademySoftwareFoundation/OpenRV/docs/rv-manuals/rv-mu-programming.md

 ## 1. Overview ‌ ‌

-You can use Python3 in RV in conjunction with Mu or in place of it.
+Which language should you use to customize RV?
+In short, we recommend using Python.
+You can use Python3 in RV in conjunction with Mu, or in place of it.
 It's even possible to call Python commands from Mu and vice versa.
 Python is a full peer to Mu as far as RV is concerned.
-So in answer to the question: which language should I use to customize RV?
-At this point, we recommend using Python.

 Mu is principally targeted towards computer graphics applications.
 The original (usable) version appeared at Tweak Films around 2001-2002.
 Over the years its syntax and runtime has been refactored and evolved from a simple shading language to a nearly full featured general language.
 However, Mu is still probably best suited for computer graphics than other computing tasks.